Miscellaneous Stuff

 James H Joseph Combs

 Order a copy of this book directly from the Bryan County Genealogy Library and Archives in Calera, Oklahoma.
 (580)-434-5848.
 Ask for Monty Olsen, who works on Tuesdays.
 The cost is $24.
+Actually, the author is Hazel Russell and I believe you can write her and get the book a little cheaper ($15-20 with shipping):

 History of Pickett County